openresty/lua-nginx-module/README.markdown

 **requires:** `resty.core.shdict` or `resty.core`

-Retrieving the free page size in bytes for the shm-based dictionary [ngx.shared.DICT](#ngxshareddict).
+Retrieves the free page size in bytes for the shm-based dictionary [ngx.shared.DICT](#ngxshareddict).

 **Note:** The memory for ngx.shared.DICT is allocated via the nginx slab allocator which has each slot for data size ranges like ~8, 9~16, 17~32, ..., 1025~2048, 2048~ bytes.
 And pages are assigned to a slot if there